-As I said in a previous post you should monitor system_scans and see if they only increase after maintenance tasks.
+As I said in a previous post you can monitor system_scans and see if they only increase after maintenance tasks.
 If so it means they are probably updating due to statistics updates and the index can be removed if nothing else is being done on the index.

 However, as SQL versions changed we were warned not to use this column in later versions of SQL.

-You can try resolving this by running syntax.
+Afterwards, you can try resolving this by running syntax.
 Replace TABLENAME with the table name and FK_Name with the name of the foreign key:

 ALTER TABLE TABLENAME WITH CHECK CHECK CONSTRAINT FK_NAME

-If that does not work you will have to check the data in the tables is consistent.
+Now if that does not work you will have to check the data in the tables is consistent.
 Otherwise, you will have to resolve and then try the above again.

 All the DMV’s relating to missing indexes